Tony Bandiero, Executive Director

 Michelle Marsh joined the EP-ACT board in 2013, after working with the organization for several years and seeing the many benefits EP-ACT provides to local stakeholders.
 Ms. Marsh is committed to the organization’s mission to reduce petroleum dependency in the transportation sector through the deployment of alternative fuels, as such work is critical to foster national energy independence and advance developments with alternative energy technologies.

-Professionally, Ms. Marsh serves as the Special Projects Coordinator for the Lancaster County Solid Waste Management Authority (LCSWMA), where she is responsible for researching and executing a wide variety of projects to diversify and enhance LCSWMA’s core business endeavors.
-With a passion for sustainable business development, Michelle finds great fulfillment in helping to bring about projects that increase profitability, while decreasing economic, social and environmental risks.
+Professionally, Ms. Marsh serves as the Chief Business Solutions Officer for the Lancaster County Solid Waste Management Authority (LCSWMA), where she is responsible for researching and executing a wide variety of projects to diversify and enhance LCSWMA’s core business endeavors.
+LCSWMA has CNG, electric, and propane vehicles in its on- and off-road fleets, as well as a sizable renewable energy portfolio.
+With a passion for sustainable business, Michelle finds great fulfillment in helping to bring about projects that increase profitability, while decreasing economic, social and environmental risks.

 Charlie Stevenson, is the Manager of Fleet and Materials Management for Aqua America and has responsibilities for over 1200 vehicles and 500 pieces of Mechanical equipment.
 Charlie's team is spread out over nine states and Charlie has responsibility in both the regulated utility and non-regulated segments of Aqua America.
 Charlie leads a team focused on serving internal customer's needs.
 His organization advocates customer views, helps develop and resource internal customer solutions, leads business enhancement efforts, drives strategic planning, and supports merger and acquisition work.
 Charlie also has responsibility leading safety throughout Fleet as Chairman of Aqua Safety Committee.
 Charlie has a proven record of driving cost reduction and delivering projects under budget.